qkost/raiders-of-the-lost-dice/Session Notes/Session 55 - The Experiment Chamber.md

 * The Maw
 	* [[Tato]] led off and ran into a Gelatinous Cube, was easily able to avoid getting sucked in
 	* After being slowed down by the cube [[Ember]] banished the blood elemental with clutch silvery barbs from [[Kelward]]
+* The final confrontation
+	* A moral debate
+		* Thinora argued ending the war with this weapon will save lifes
+		* The party argued
+	* asdf
 * Denouement
 	* [[Tato]]
 		* Recognized as an equal by [[Abbot Bok (Shimmerwing)]]